Community garden to help solve food insecurity

 An additional five hours of volunteer time throughout the growing season will be required of gardeners.

-Brad Olson would like to see elementary school students involved.
-He also wants to make the garden successful enough it could expand to every corner of Osage, where Parks and Rec owns land.
+Brad Olson also wants to make the garden successful enough it could expand to every corner of Osage, where parks and rec owns land.

 “We want to make a statement as far as our importance in the community,” he said.
 “We’re promoting comradery.”